-Students must have completed at least 90 credits including ENG 103 and any required developmental courses with a cumulative GPA of 2.75 or higher to begin enrollment in the designated graduate courses.
+Students must have completed at least 90 credits including ENG 103 with a cumulative GPA of 2.75 or higher to begin enrollment in the designated graduate courses.
 Upon completion of the undergraduate degree with a GPA of 2.75 or higher, students will then be automatically matriculated into the accompanying graduate degree program.